PETra: A Multilingual Corpus of Pragmatic Explicitation in Translation: Introduction

 \section{Introduction}

 When translating between languages, what is left unsaid in one culture may need to be spelled out in another.
-Consider a sentence in German that refers simply to \textit{Angela Merkel}.
-For a German audience, the name alone evokes her long tenure as Chancellor and her role in shaping European politics.
-Yet for readers of a translation into another language, the same reference might be rendered as \textit{Angela Merkel, former German Chancellor}, to ensure comprehension.
+Consider an English text that refers simply to \textit{Angela Merkel}.
+For a German audience, the name alone suffices.
+Yet a translator into, say, Arabic might render it as \textit{Angela Merkel, former German Chancellor}, adding background knowledge that the target audience may lack.
 This added phrase does not alter the literal meaning but enriches the translation by making implicit, tacit knowledge in the source explicit in the target.

 This process, known as pragmatic explicitation, reflects how translators bridge gaps in shared world knowledge between source and target audiences.
 The source community may possess contextual or cultural knowledge that is assumed but unstated, while the target audience lacks access to such background.
 Translators thus introduce minimal but informative cues, such as titles, descriptions, or references, to clarify meaning and preserve communicative intent.
 Although explicitation has long been recognized in translation studies \citep{vinay1958stylistique, nida1964toward, klaudy1993explicitation, snell2006turns}, it remains underexplored in computational research, particularly in terms of pragmatic or culturally motivated explicitations.